gcpjedi/google-k8s-workshop-v2/modules/03-configure-gke.md

 gcloud beta container operations list --filter TYPE=UPGRADE_NODES
 ```

-> Note: This may take a few minutes
+> Note: This may take a few minutes.

 ```shell
 watch kubectl get nodes
 ```

-GKE may also upgrade Nodes version to the latest stable one automatically.
+GKE may also upgrade nodes version to the latest stable one automatically.
 To do so update the cluster with `--enable-autoupgrade` option.
 Automatic upgrades occur at regular intervals.

 ```shell
 gcloud container node-pools create outdated \